3 Major Ways Senior Care Businesses Can Prevent Caregiver Fraud

 Like so, changes need to be made in the Senior and Disabled Home Health industry to prevent this type of crime.

-Performing rigorous background checks is a must, but that alone, will not prevent neglect, theft, abuse, or Caregiver Fraud.
+Performing rigorous background checks is a must, but that alone, will not prevent neglect, theft, abuse, or fraud.